myrko2026/anycubic-slicernext-linuxfix/README.md

 ./build.sh /path/to/AnycubicSlicer.AppImage
 ```

-The script automatically downloads `appimagetool` if required and creates the LinuxFix AppImage.
+The script automatically downloads `appimagetool` , `curl` , `fuse3` if required and creates the LinuxFix AppImage.

 ### Start